MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 on the license plan the flow is running on.
 For example, your flows may run every 15 minutes if you’re on the free plan.
 If a flow is triggered less than 15 minutes after its last run, it’s queued until 15 minutes have elapsed.
-And if it is Flow for Office 365 *(Plan from your Enterprise license E3, E5 etc)* and Flow for Dynamics 365 it will be 5 minutes.
+And if it is Flow for Office 365 *(Plan from your Enterprise license E3, E5, etc.)* and Flow for Dynamics 365 it will be 5 minutes.
 As a result, it may take a few minutes between the time the triggering event occurs and the flow run begins.